|

 Mystic Topaz

 Mystic topaz begins as clear, white topaz.
-It undergoes a process called vacuum deposition, where a titanium coating is applied permently to the pavillion (back of the gem).
-The coating is dificult to scratch, it is however protected by the setting.
+It undergoes a process called vacuum deposition, where a titanium coating is applied permanently to the pavilion (back of the gem).
+The coating is difficult to scratch, it is however protected by the setting.

 Green aka peacock, AA= Medium light green with purple and pink hues.